 It is important to share all of your medicine information with your medical team.
-Your medicine information includes your pharmacy and pharmacy phone number; prescriptions, vaccines, medicine samples and over-the-counter products like vitamins, herbal products, nutritional supplements, bowel products, eye products and patches.
-The information you provide helps us to review your medicine(s) for your health needs as well as for side effects, allergies and/or food and medicine interactions.
+Your medicine information includes your pharmacy phone number, prescriptions, any medicine samples and over-the-counter products like vitamins, herbal products, nutritional supplements, bowel products, eye products and patches.
+The medicine information you provide helps us to review your medicine(s) for your health needs as well as for side effects, allergies and/or food and medicine interactions.

-Please be able to provide the following information about each of your medicine(s):
+You will be asked to provide the following information about each of your medicine(s):

-- · Name and dose or strength
+Name and dose or strength

-- How and when you take your medicine(s)
+How and when you take your medicine(s)

-- Why you take the medicine or for what health reason
+Why you take the medicine or for what health reason

-Share information about any experienced allergic reactions or side effects to medicines, foods or any other agent.
-Please provide the name of the medicine, food or agent, what you experienced and when the reaction happened.
+If you have experienced an allergic reaction or side effects to any medicines or foods, inform your medical team of this medicine or food.
+Please provide the name of the medicine or food, the type of reaction, and when the reaction happened.

-If you have your own medicines with you, do not take them during your hospital stay.
+If you have any of your own medicines with you, do not take them during your hospital stay.
 As your medical team, we need to be able to supervise all the medicines you receive while in our care.
-If you have any of your own medicines with you and you are unable to send them home, the medicines will need to be stored securely in the pharmacy until you are discharged.
+If you have any of your own medicines with you and are unable to send them home, we will need to store them in the pharmacy until you are discharged.

-New medicine information will be provided with the first dose of the medicine and at discharge.
-This information is to help you understand what the new medicine is used for, share any side effects, and if it is replacing another medicine.
+Information on new medicines will be provided with the first dose of the medicine and at discharge to help you understand what it is used for or the effect, what it may be replacing and possible side effects.